-You could be missing one other form type that you didn't even know you needed.
-This is the first tax year when everyone will receive 1095 forms to verify health insurance status for tax purposes.
+Don't forget to include one other form type that you may not have received yet.
+Since 2015, everyone should receive 1095 forms to verify health insurance status for tax purposes.

 If you bought insurance through the marketplace, you will receive a Form 1095-A in early February and will need it to file your taxes.
 1095-Bs come from your insurer and 1095-C forms cover employer-based insurance offers.
 You should receive 1095-Bs and Cs by the end of March, but you do not need to submit those with your tax forms — just keep them for reference.

 If you are missing any forms by mid-February, take action right away.
 Otherwise, you may end up asking for a tax extension of six months using Form 4868, "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return."
-That doesn’t postpone the paying of the taxes, just the filing of the forms, so you’re better off sending the right amount on time.
+That doesn't postpone the paying of your taxes, just the filing of your forms, so you're better off sending the right amount on time.